 Food Service Changes

 With 85 percent of grocery store workers reporting to their union that customers are not practicing social distancing in stores, dozens of grocery store workers have died from the coronavirus.
+You may have inadvertently killed a few while asking onto which aisle they moved the potato chips.
 We may be entering an era where public shopping is no longer allowable.
 Many stores are making the transition to pickup and delivery.
 Those that open may implement one-way aisles.

 “You break; you pay,” is gradually becoming: “You touch; you buy.”
 No one wants you squeezing fruits and vegetables or reaching to the back of grocery shelves.
 Touch as little as possible.
 Grasp from the top or front and place into your sanitized shopping cart.
 Leave your reusable bags at home.
 Clerks won’t touch them.
 Who knows what germs they may contain or when they were last disinfected?